Dog food & dog treats – The toxic/ carcinogenic chemical additives to avoid

 Even if that country is America, you can’t assume that they have banned the additives that they should have, or that the input ingredients are even from America – meaning that the origin country might include additives that America or Australia do not use in the dog food.

 This is not true of every dog food, but from dog food review sites it appears that there are enough of these chemicals still in circulation to cause concern.
-And being aware of them might help you be alert if your favourite brand uses them.
+And being aware of them might help you be alert if your favorite brand uses them.

 Bad preservatives & additives in dog food (globally)